The Twilight Zone

 Parents Need to Know

-Parents need to know that it might be hard to get kids to sit through episodes of this classic TV show.
-The complex, thoughtful scripts require viewers to pay attention, the pacing is much slower than just about anything on the air today (even some adults who enjoyed the show when it originally aired say that it sometimes seems sluggish by current standards), and there are rarely any big action sequences.
+Parents need to know that it might be hard to get kids to sit through episodes of The Twilight Zone.
+This classic TV show has complex, thoughtful scripts that require viewers to pay attention.
+The pacing is much slower than just about anything on the air today (even some adults who enjoyed the show when it originally aired say that it sometimes seems sluggish by current standards), and there are rarely any big action sequences.
 To top it off, the show was shot in black and white.
 But if you can convince your kids to follow an entire episode (and you usually have to watch the whole thing to really get the point), they should find themselves pleasantly surprised by how much they enjoyed it.
 Bottom line?
 It's a classic for a reason.

 What's the story?